Medications with Ocular Risks

 Pamidronate Disodium (Aredia), Alendronic Acid (Fosamax), Ibandronate, Zolendronate (Zometa), Risedronate Sodium (Actonel), Clodronate (Bonefos), Etidronate Disodium (Didrocal), Olpadronate

-- used most commonly to prevent bone resorption; has been associated with anterior uveitis, scleritis, and nonspecific conjunctivitis.
+Most commonly used to prevent bone resorption; has been associated with anterior uveitis, scleritis, and nonspecific conjunctivitis.

 Ethambutol (Myambutol)